gootieno/ModuleRepo/Mod3-Workbook/Week7/Day3/04-aa-times-long-practice/phase-01-masthead.md

 refer to in **specifications/screenshots/masthead.png**.
 You may want to open it and keep it around to refer to while you're working.

-## Strategy: creating Web pages from mockups
+## Strategy: Creating Web pages from mockups

 In general, creating actual HTML from some image, mockup, or sketch, consists of breaking the content into the rectangles that bound each visible section.
 Then,